Steinernema carpocapsae: Morphology

-The IJ stage is the only free-living and therefore environmentally tolerant stage.
-S. carpocapsae nematodes are formulated and applied as infective juveniles, the only free-living and therefore environmentally tolerant stage.
+The IJ stage is the only free-living and therefore environmentally tolerant stage, thus S. carpocapsae nematodes are formulated and applied as infective juveniles.
 S. carpocapsae IJs are between 0.44-0.65 mm in length, with males ranging from 1-1.7 mm and females ranging from 2.8-5.1 mm in length.
 The IJs can be stored in tap water or buffer for several months, and can even be frozen for long term storage in liquid nitrogen.
 When stored, the nematodes tend to display reduced movement, though disturbed nematodes move actively.
-S. carpocapsae and other ambush foragers, when stored in water soon revert to a characteristic "J"-shaped resting position, meaning that they have a straight body posture with a minor kink at the end of the tail.
+S. carpocapsae and other ambush foragers, when stored in water soon revert to a characteristic J-shaped resting position, meaning that they have a straight body posture with a minor kink at the end of the tail.
 In short, lack of movement is not always a sign of mortality; nematodes may have to be stimulated (e.g., probes, acetic acid, gentle heat) to move before assessing viability.
 Living infective juveniles, that would still be useful in biological control, tend to possess high lipid levels that provide a dense appearance, whereas nearly transparent nematodes are often active but possess limited infection capabilities.

 Insects killed by most steinernematid nematodes, including S. carpocapsae, become brown or tan, distinctly different from insects killed by heterorhabditids, which become red and the tissues assume a gummy consistency.
 Black cadavers with associated putrefaction indicate that the host was not killed by entomopathogenic species.
 Nematodes found within such cadavers tend to be free-living soil saprophages.

 The developmentally arrested IJ stage will activate upon exposure to insect tissue.
 The process of activation includes morphological changes, resumption of development, release of symbiotic bacteria, and release of a variety of proteins thought to be involved in active parasitism.
 The morphological changes associated with activation include opening of the mouth and anus, opening of the oesophagus, expansion of the basal bulb of the pharynx, and the initiation of pumping of the pharynx.